Literature for Everyone

 What is Shared Reading?

-The Shared Reading Society trains people in nonprofits to become Reader Leaders and bring Shared Reading to others.
+The Shared Reading Society, which runs on the pwoer of volunteers, trains people people like you to become Reader Leaders and bring Shared Reading to others.
 Shared Reading happens when a Reader Leader brings together a group of people and reads aloud from a poem, short story, or novel.
 Then, firmly rooted in kindness, the Reader Leader skillfully facilitates a bold, real discussion about what was read.
 Realness happens because it is people's personal understandings and experiences that meet and move the text and the discussion.
 Shared Reading is not about literary criticism.
 It is live thinking and feeling in response to a shared and immediate experience.
 This is what makes it accessible for everyone.

 Here is a video of Shared Reading in action: